Back to Blog

 Kenzie Koch | Marketing Specialist

 Without a doubt, your attitude matters.
 If your demeanor is not in check at all times within the confines of a correctional facility, you may face a long uphill battle.
-Your supervisors will key in on your behavior, your coworkers will begin losing faith in you, and inmates may target you in retaliation to your words and actions.
-Corrections is a TOUGH profession, but we are called to greatness in the darkest of places.
-We are called on to be calm during the storm.
-Do we have to react to violent situations?
-Yes.
-Are we always on heightened alert?
-Absolutely.
-Should this change our attitude?
-Never.
-As corrections professionals, we should model the behavior we expect from the inmates.
-Carry yourself with pride and steadiness.
+Supervisors will scrutinize your behavior, coworkers may start losing faith in you, and inmates might target you in retaliation for your words and actions.
+The nature of corrections demands a high level of resilience and composure, even in the face of adversity.

-Taking care of your mental health is arguably the most important part of working in corrections.
-It’s no secret that working in corrections can be a deeply emotionally-impactful job.
+It’s no secret that working in corrections can be a deeply emotionally impactful job (which is why correctional officers have a skyrocket-high rate of PTSD).
 Sometimes it may even feel like your mental state is on a rollercoaster ride, up and down and up and down and up and down.
-However, no matter the trauma you face, you are trained to remain calm and make reasoned decisions, despite the chaos surrounding you (which is why correctional officers have a skyrocket-high rate of PTSD).
+So, taking care of your mental health is arguably the most important part of working in corrections.
+No matter the trauma you face, you are trained to remain calm and make reasoned decisions, despite the chaos surrounding you.

 We suffer in silence.
 Some of us deal with the daily stress better than others.
 Some of us can’t cope at all.
 Some of us have seen some horrendous things that people should never witness and things we will never forget.
 Some of us have even had to do things that are the things nightmares are made of.